World Journal of Case Reports and Clinical Images

 derived from healthy patients.

-copies of PKP2 clearly exhibited reduced contractility and impaired desmosome
+two mutated copies of PKP2 clearly exhibited reduced contractility and impaired

-with an intact copy of the gene repaired the defects in both cell contraction
+mutated PKP2 with an intact copy of the gene repaired the defects in both cell

-and desmosome assembly, which the researchers were able to observe using a
+contraction and desmosome assembly, which the researchers were able to observe

-that our cardiomyocyte cell lines recapitulate the pathology of arrhythmogenic
+suggest that our cardiomyocyte cell lines recapitulate the pathology of

-cardiomyopathy and provide a rapid and convenient platform for developing
+arrhythmogenic cardiomyopathy and provide a rapid and convenient platform for